Puppet Tree Community Arts

 "Fantastic session - children were directly involved in all activities and had lots of fun.
 Great energy and lots of cross curricular links were made.
 The children loved it!"
 Streetsbrook Infants

-For his 2013 residency with Year 3 at Highter's Heath Primary in Birmingham, Ian helped the class investigate a mystery.
-Why was the playground littered with metal junk?
-Why did things keep disappearing from round the school?
-Who were the strange new staff - Mrs Mars, Mr Mercury, Venus Orbit and Neptune Comet - and why did they all look similar?
-Working in Detective Teams the children gathered evidence, interviewed suspects, made video appeals, acted out scenarios, formed theories and in their end of term assembly revealed their startling conclusions!
+Designed to boost literacy and spoken word confidence, this adventurous project has Super Sleuth Ian helping the class to investigate a mystery.
+Why is the playground littered with metal junk?
+Why do things keep disappearing from round the school?
+Who are the strange new staff - Mrs Mars, Mr Mercury, Venus Orbit and Neptune Comet - and why do they all look similar?
+Working in Detective Teams the children gather evidence, interview suspects, make video appeals, act out scenarios, compile evidence books, form theories and in their end of term assembly reveal their startling conclusions to the whole school!